 This article is not for those who are satisfied with being “feeling-driven.”
 It’s for those who’d like to take charge of their feelings rather than the other way around.

-So, if you are experiencing a feeling that you’d characterize as “overwhelming”, remember that it is just a feeling, and feelings are not based upon facts.
+So, if you are experiencing a feeling that you’d characterize as “overwhelming”, remember that it is just a feeling, and feelings are not based on facts.

 Here’s one of the problems with your disagreement: if feelings were based upon facts, then all of us would always feel the same way about the same set of facts.
 But we don’t.

 No. Feelings are not based on facts.
 Feelings are derived from the meaning(s) that we choose to attach to the known facts.

 And when we are feeling overwhelmed, we’re being tempted to believe we can’t control that feeling.
 We are also being told to ignore the relevant facts that will help us to get out of the morass of emotions we’re swimming in.

 2. Overwhelm can be very convincing.
 When we say, “I’m overwhelmed,” or “I’m feeling overwhelmed,” we are in the process of getting sucked into a common… (let’s just call it) attack.
 The Enemy wants you to think you are hopeless and that your life is in a hopeless state.
 He wants you to believe you’re defeated.
 He wants you to give up.

 Overwhelm doesn’t want you to realize that Overwhelm is, itself, a feeling.
 Anger is a feeling (feeling mad).
 Sorrow is a feeling (feeling sad).
 Overwhelm is a feeling that too much is being piled on and you can’t think straight.